Was I Wrongfully Discharged From My Job?

 9. Damages Available in Wrongful Discharge Claims

-Depending upon the situation, damages available to wrongfully discharged employees can include back pay, promotion, reinstatement, front pay, compensatory damages, required reasonable accommodations, injunctive relief, punitive damages, and attorneys' fees.
+Depending upon the situation, damages available to wrongfully discharged employees can include back pay, promotion, reinstatement, front pay, compensatory damages, reasonable accommodations, injunctive relief, punitive damages, and attorneys' fees.

 10. Legal Representation